Ever had an experience where a particular movement was just a lot harder than you thought it would be?

 Smooth and purposeful breathing leads to smooth and purposeful movement.

-Three Chances to Feel It – Right Now
+Three Chances to Move Better – Right Now

 I’ve shared five of my favorite techniques for instantly better movement.
 You should try them the next time you work out.